-India has not clearly defined the regulatory status of innovative technologies such as genome editing in animals as there is no ongoing animal biotech research in these areas.
+India has not clearly defined the regulatory status of innovative technologies such as genome editing in animals, as there is no ongoing animal biotech research in these areas.

-c.
-Labeling and traceability

-India does not have any regulations on labeling or traceability of GE animals and products, including cloned animals, nor are there any major policy discussions on the issue.

 d.
+Labeling and Traceability

+India does not have any regulations on labeling or traceability of GE animals and products, or cloned animals, nor are there any major policy discussions on the issue.

-Intellectual property rights (IPR)
+e.
+Intellectual Property Rights (IPR)